MarZIC: A Marginal mediation model for Zero-Inflated Compositional mediators with applications to microbiome data: Parameter estimation

 \section{Parameter estimation}

 Maximum likelihood estimation (MLE) will be used to estimate the parameters.
-The variables of the data for each subject can be denoted by the vector $(Y,R,M^*,L,X)$ where $R=1_{(M^*>0)}$ and the subject index is suppressed.
-We are not considering other covariates here, but the method can be easily extended to include more covariates in the equations (\ref{ge:1})-(\ref{ge:22}).
-The estimation challenge is that $M$ is not always observable due to false zeros.
+The data that is needed to estimate the marginal mediation effects for the $j$th taxon is $(Y,R,M_j^*,L,X)$ where $R=1_{(M_j^*>0)}$.
+The estimation challenge is that $M_j$ is not always observable due to false zeros.
 The log-likelihood contribution from those subjects with false zeros cannot be directly calculated.
-However, given that we know the probability of observing a zero in equation (\ref{eq:RAzero1}), we can still obtain their log-likelihood contributions by integrating the joint density function over all possible values of $M$ using Riemann–Stieltjes integration \citep{stiel}.
-Let $(y_i,r_i,m_i^*,l_i,x_i)$ denote the observed data values for the $i$th subject in the study and $m_i$ denote the true value of the mediator.
+However, given that we know the probability of observing a zero in equation (\ref{eq:RAzero1}), we can still obtain their log-likelihood contributions by integrating the joint density function over all possible values of $M_j$ using Riemann–Stieltjes integration \citep{stiel}.
+Let $(y_i,r_i,m_i^*,l_i,x_i)$ denote the observed data values of $(Y,R,M_j^*,L,X)$ for the $i$th subject in a study and $m_i$ denote the true value of the mediator $M_j$ for the $i$th subject.
 We use $i$ as subject index hereafter throughout the paper.
-The subjects are divided into two groups by whether $M^*$ is non-zero.
-The first group consists of subjects whose observed value of $m_i$ is non-zero (i.e., $m_i^*>0$) and thus $m_i=m_i^*$.
-Based on the assumptions in the equations (\ref{ge:1})-(\ref{ge:22}) where $\epsilon$ is assumed to have a normal distribution, the log-likelihood contribution from the $i$th subject if it is in group 1 can be calculated as:
+The subjects can be divided into two groups by whether $m_i^*$ is non-zero and we derive the log-likelihood contribution for each group.
+The first group consists of subjects whose observed value of the mediator is non-zero (i.e., $m_i^*>0$).
+Based on the assumptions in the equations (\ref{ge:1})-(\ref{ge:22}) where $\epsilon$ is assumed to have a normal distribution, the log-likelihood contribution from the $i$th subject (if it is in group 1) can be calculated as: